codingforeternity/datascience/Quantum-Thoughts.md

+Email: Is dark energy (1/11/16)
+* Equal to time?
+Eg if the universe stopped expanding would time stop?

 [Will Quantum Mechanics Swallow Relativity?](http://nautil.us/issue/29/scaling/will-quantum-mechanics-swallow-relativity) (1/3/16)
 * Great article on the tension between quantum mechanics and general relativity.
 * Plus some guys who have theories seemingly orthogonal to the prevailing consensuses.
 One of which has to do with the possibility that space may be discrete--quantums of space.